 The Cooperative 3+3 Program with Thomas Jefferson University leads to a Bachelor of Science degree from Elizabethtown College and a Doctor of Physical Therapy (DPT) degree from Thomas Jefferson University.
 In this program, students spend three years at Elizabethtown College fulfilling general education Core, the Pre-Physical Therapy curriculum, and the requirements of the Biology major.
 If accepted by the cooperating institution, students spend three more years at Thomas Jefferson University.
-Thomas Jefferson University's 3+3 DPT program accepts applications during the fall of the senior year of high school or during the first year at Elizabethtown College.
-Interested students should consult with Dr. Aaron Cecala before organizing their first-year fall class schedule as this program has specific additional requirements.
+Thomas Jefferson University's 3+3 DPT program accepts applications during the fall of the senior year of high school.
 After completing four years - three at Elizabethtown and one at Thomas Jefferson University - and acquiring at least 125 credits, the student is awarded a Bachelor of Science degree in Biology from Elizabethtown College.
 After the student fulfills the remainder of the professional upper division program of clinical experience, the cooperative institution awards the Doctor of Physical Therapy degree.